chipster/chipster-openshift/k3s/update-postgres.md

 The new database is configured to store data in directory `/bitnami/postgresql/data_14` instead of the old `/bitnami/postgresql/data`.
 If you open Chipster now, it doesn't show any sessions.

 Let's restore the database dumps, assuming that you saved the .sql files in the home directory.
+This will drop the database tables in the new databases, but that shouldn't matter, because the new databases should still be empty after those were just created.

 ```bash
 cat ~/auth.sql | kubectl exec -it chipster-auth-postgresql-0 -- bash -c 'PGPASSWORD=$POSTGRES_PASSWORD psql -U postgres auth_db'